GSMA-CPAS/BWRP-chaincode/hybrid/readme.txt

 # changelog #
+- rename documentID to referenceID
 - expose FetchPrivateDocuments
 - better testing api scheme, more tests added
 - added StoreDocumentHash(): this will store a document hash on the ledger and sends an STORE:DOCUMENTHASH event this can be used as an additional proof by ORG2 in order to verify that ORG1 is the author of the document
-- switch to document id as identifier and secret for the hidden communication key
+- switch to documentID as identifier and secret for the hidden communication key
 - CreateStorageKey is now based on documentID, dropped CreateStorageKeyFromHash
 - added FetchPrivateDocument to allow the blockchain-adapter to query data
 - added CreateStorageKeyFromHash as the rest api needs to call it